 When you move into a new apartment, it’s common to want to make a good impression on people in your community.
 You may do this by holding the door or elevator for a stranger, buzzing up a person who says they are locked out of the building, or allowing someone to drive into your community after you open the gate.
 However, burglars prey on vulnerable, nice people.
 While these gestures have good intentions, they are well-known ways burglars enter secure premises.
 Only grant access for yourself at the door and do not let anyone enter behind you.
 If a stranger tries to walk in with you, simply say “This entry is for residents and their guests only.
 I can’t let you in.”
 When you drive into your gated community, wait until the gate closes to be sure no one else follows after you.
 Never give your gate or door code to anyone.
 These habits may seem overly cautious, but it’s better than being responsible for letting a burglar in community.

 5. Remember your safety.

 Burglars prefer apartments that are unoccupied, but you being home may not stop them from entering your apartment.
 Keep your doors locked at all times, whether you are home or away.
 Three out of ten burglars enter homes via an unlocked door.
-Take extra precautions to protect your safety by upgrading the locks on your front door and in your bedroom; purchasing equipment to secure your windows; and if your apartment doesn’t have one, talking to your apartment managers about installing a peephole in your front door.
+Take extra precautions to protect your safety by upgrading the locks on your front door and in your bedroom; purchasing equipment to secure your windows; and if your apartment doesn’t have one, talk to your apartment manager about installing a peephole in your front door.
 Also take caution when coming home or leaving your apartment building.
 Be sure to always park in well-lit areas, have your keys ready to unlock the door, and pay attention to your surroundings especially at night.